reljajankovic/ms_blog/pages/about.md

 In my professional career, I'm a results-driven management professional with a track record of success in leading cross-functional teams, delivering projects on time, and improving operational efficiency.
 Skilled in developing and implementing comprehensive plans, mitigating risks, and collaborating with stakeholders to reach business objectives.
 Proficient in Scrum, KPI management, and management tools like Jira and ClickUp, with strong problem-solving, leadership, and work-allocation skills.

-Hope that you are finding my website interesting and if you wish to contact me, please use one of the following methods:
+Hope that you are finding my website interesting and if you wish to contact me, feel free to use one of the following methods:

 - <img class="about" src="{{site.baseurl}}/assets/images/linkedin_logo.png" alt="linkedin logo" width="28" height="28"/> [LinkedIn](https://www.linkedin.com/in/relja-jankovic)
 - <img class="about" src="{{site.baseurl}}/assets/images/email-logo.png" alt="linkedin logo" width="28" height="28"/> Email: [relja.j@protonmail.com](mailto:relja.j@protonmail.com)